There is no fee unless we win!

 5. Report the Incident

 After a dog attack, you will want to report the incident to the authorities, such as police and animal control.
-A report is an official record of the incident, which you will need for your compensation claim.
+A report is an official record of the incident, which you will need for your injury lawsuit.
 Reporting the accident will also help keep the rest of the community safe by identifying and potentially removing a dangerous dog.

 6. Contact a Personal Injury Attorney